Yaya-Cout/Nwagyu/src/reference/README.md

 ### [Others](others/)

-- Communication with the computer
+- Communication with the computer (DFU)